Former Washington Capitals’s team pup joins Walter Reed’s Facility Dog team

-Biscuit, A chocolate-colored Labrador Retriever and the former Washington Capitals’ team pup, is awarded the honorary title of U.S. Marine Corps corporal and joins the Walter Reed Facility Dog Program team during a ceremony Nov.
-7 at Walter Reed.
+Biscuit, a chocolate-colored Labrador Retriever, is congratulated by Walter Reed leadership, service members, Washington Capitals players and others upon joining the Walter Reed Facility Dog Program and being awarded the honorary title of U.S. Marine Corps Corporal during an enlistment ceremony on Tuesday, Nov.
+7, at Walter Reed.

 |Date Taken: